comorment/matlabruntime/README.md

-2. Run the standalone application via Matlab Runtime.
+2. Then we can run the standalone application via Matlab Runtime.
 You can this application by mounting the path of the application (in this example magicsqure application) to the container as;